iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 (see the [issue](<https://github.com/feathers-plus/generator-feathers-plus/issues/247>))

+With GraphQL we get very useful facility for free - populating relational data.
+Feathers+ generates *.populate.ts hook file for each service that has GraphQL enabled
+(Note that ```feathers-plus generate graphql``` does not write the *.populate.ts files, but ```feathers-plus generate all``` does).
+All we need to do is insert each of the populate hooks into service hooks.ts file.
+With that, we can remove populate-user hook from todos service.

+See code on Github for the "populate" hook edits.

 #### Step 9 Summary

 Though we don't use GraphQL in our client app, we now have a GraphQL endpoint that could be usefull for other implementations.